vacu9708/Study-records/Software engineering/Object Oriented Programming/readme.md

+## Object Oriented Programming
-**Object Oriented Programming** : a programming paradigm in which describing a program as interactions between objects.
+A programming paradigm in which describing a program as interactions between objects.
+### Advantages of OOP
+1. Modularity for easier troubleshooting
+2. Reuse of code through inheritance
+3. Flexibility through polymorphism
+4. Easier code Maintenance

 * What is an object? : An object is an abstract data type that has data and code.
 * What is a class? : a class is a blueprint for creating objects.